Brachytherapy, also known as internal radiotherapy is a kind of radiotherapy treatment. During the brachytherapy,

-With this technique, the radioactive implant is placed inside the body for a very short period of time, usually around 15-20 minutes.
-Patients usually undergo this procedure a couple of times every day for up to a week.
+In this method, the radioactive implant is inserted into the patient’s body for a very limited period, which is regularly around 15-20 minutes.
+Generally, patients experience this procedure a few times every day for up to a week.

 ● Low dose rate brachytherapy

 During this practice, patients need to stay in the hospital.A low dose of radiation is continuously released for a longer period – it ranges from a few hours to a few days.

 ● Permanent brachytherapy